 It’s rare but most common in young parrots and those with pre-existing medical conditions.
-When a bird is infected with ringworm, a patch of skin will develop an itchy, raised, scaly, and red ring.
+When a parrot is infected with ringworm, a skin patch will develop an itchy, raised, scaly, and red ring.

-When parrots have ringworm, the irritation may cause them to pluck out their feathers and peck at the area until it becomes ulcerated and bleeds.
+When parrots have ringworm, the irritation may cause them to pluck out feathers and peck at the area until it becomes ulcerated and bleeds.

-Following exposure to the infective fungal spores, it takes 2-4 weeks for the symptoms of ringworm to become apparent.
-The itchiness or feather loss will alert you to the problem.
+Following exposure to the fungal spores, it takes 2-4 weeks for the symptoms of ringworm to manifest.
+The itchiness or feather loss will likely alert you to the problem.